There’s an endless number of films to watch, but amongst this vast selection are a few ‘must-see’ movies worth checking off your list.

 If you’ve been feeling stuck when it comes to deciding which films to watch, hopefully this varied list will offer some inspiration and have you set for your next movie night.

 From war films and inspiring true stories to comedies and musicals, here are 19 movies that everyone should see.

 1. Forrest Gump, 1994

-Forrest Gump (Tom Hanks) is a kind-hearted boy from Alabama who, despite having dealt with other people’s unkindness all his life, has never thought of himself as disadvantaged.
+Forrest Gump (Tom Hanks) is a kind-hearted boy from Alabama with a very low IQ and leg braces to correct a curved spine.
+Despite having experienced other people’s unkindness all his life, Forrest has never thought of himself as disadvantaged.